HomeGermany-StartupsProSiebenSat.1 Accelerator Invited 6 New Startups To Its New Batch

-In these locations, in Munich and Berlin, young companies operating in business areas of ProSiebenSat.1’s Berlin subsidiaries like MyVideo, Studio71 and SevenGames, can receive even better support.
-Furthermore, each one of the investment teams will receive an investment of EUR 25,000 with additional extensive coaching in all areas of business, as well as access to prestigious investors.
+Young companies operating in the business areas of ProSiebenSat.1’s Berlin subsidiaries like MyVideo, Studio71 and SevenGames will receive more intensive support.
+Furthermore, each one of the teams will receive an investment of €25K with additional extensive coaching in all areas of business, as well as access to prestigious investors.

-• Eurosender helps people ship parcels or luggage internationally.
+• Eurosender helps people ship parcels and luggage internationally.
 The Slovenian company arranges shipments between European countries at the lowest possible prices.
 The exclusive rates negotiated with couriers are passed on directly to users.

 • Cashboard, the second Berlin-based team, allows everyone to make their investments easier.
 Investors simply enter their investment objectives into the online platform and receive a diversified portfolio at the click of a button.
 The investments are managed online automatically and the accounts are administered securely with a German bank.
 The account and the investment management service are completely free; investors only pay a fair percentage on investment profits.